-If you are unsure of what to recycle, start small, start easy.
+If you are unsure of what to recycle, then this short guide will help you start small, start easy and have lift off.

 The following list describes items that are typically accepted at most recycling centers and curbside pickup and have the least amount of “rules”: